-The review team makes these assessments separately for each of the five outcome domains.
-As a result, a program may be classified as having "positive impacts" in one domain but "mixed impacts" in another domain.
+The review team makes these study and program assessments separately for each of the five outcome domains.
+As a result, a program may be classified as having "favorable evidence" in one domain but "conflicting evidence" in another domain.
 In addition, programs are classified in these categories only for the domains on which they have been evaluated.
 For example, if a program has been evaluated for impacts on sexual activity but not pregnancy, the review team classifies the program's evidence of effectiveness only for the domain of sexual activity.